ZhuangLab/storm-analysis/frc/README.txt

 (64 bit windows installers for these libraries are available here http://www.lfd.uci.edu/~gohlke/pythonlibs/)

-In order to use the FRC code you will first need to compile several frc.c C helper library.
+In order to use the FRC code you will first need to compile the frc.c C helper library.
 Compilation instructions are included in the header of this file.
 A pre-compiled library is provided for 64-bit Windows.